Trusted WordPress tutorials, when you need them most.

 First, you must ensure that your hosting plan hasn’t expired.
 You can usually find this information in your hosting account dashboard.

-If your plan has not expired, but your WordPress website keeps going down, then you will need to contact your hosting provider.
-It is possible that they are facing a server error on their end, and they can provide you with more information about it.
+If your plan has not expired, but your WordPress website keeps going down, you will need to contact your hosting provider.
+They may be facing a server error on their end, and they can provide you with more information about it.

 For example, your hosting company might be performing server maintenance, facing DDoS attacks, or may have taken down a few servers.
 All of these reasons could result in downtime.